Reuven-Jon/MunicipalApplicationPROG7312/README.md

 # MunicipalApplicationPROG7312
 ## 📌 Project Overview

-This Windows Forms application was developed as part of the PROG7312 POE Part 1 submission.
+This Windows Forms application was developed as part of the PROG7312 Portfolio of Evidence (POE) — Parts 1 and 2.
-It allows residents to:

-Report municipal service issues

-Attach and remove media files (images/documents)

-Track issue submission status

-Interact with user engagement features such as consent, progress tracking, and multilingual support
+It allows residents to report municipal service issues, attach media, and track the progress of submitted issues through a dynamic and interactive user interface.

-The project demonstrates the use of advanced C# data structures (LinkedList, Queue, Stack, Dictionary) and a professionally structured UI.
+The project showcases C# programming mastery through the integration of multiple advanced data structures (LinkedList, Queue, Stack, Dictionary), a modular architecture, and user-friendly UI/UX enhancements.

 ## 🚀 Features

-Issue Reporting
+### Issue Reporting

 Capture location, category, and description of a municipal fault